|William H. Nixon

 Her background includes extensive experience in media relations’ management for major regional and international trade shows including the International Sportsmen’s Expo and the Utah International Auto Expo.
 As part of the executive team at Policy Impact, Denet worked to develop and execute a successful International Consumer Electronics Show (CES) campaign that garnered over $4 million in earned media value with top tier media outlets including Fox & Friends, Wall Street Journal and NPR.

-Prior to entering public relations, Denet received numerous sales awards including Top Listing Agent and Most Units Sold honors, placing first in production in a real estate brokerage with over 150 agents.
+Prior to entering public relations, Denet received numerous sales awards including Top Listing Agent and Most Units Sold, placing first in production in a real estate brokerage with over 150 agents.
 For regional homebuilders, she worked as sales manager for Alpine Homes and as director of sales for Hawkins Homes & Communities.

 - William H. Nixon, Chairman and CEO

-- William D. Hansen, President
+- William D. Hansen, President and Director

 - Ambassador Richard Carlson, Director